-The Safe Anaesthesia Liaison Group has announced the fourth round of its exciting programme of fellowships for anaesthetists interested in patient safety.
+The Safe Anaesthesia Liaison Group has announced the fifth round of its exciting programme of fellowships for anaesthetists interested in patient safety.

 In collaboration with the Association of Anaesthetists and the Royal College of Anaesthetists, the Safe Anaesthesia Liaison Group (SALG) are offering a unique programme of formal training through Harvard Medical School that aims to develop international expertise in peri-operative quality and safety.